matthewsouther/osoberry/src/index.md

 layout: base
 tags: topnav
 ---
+## We are currently hiring an Assistant Teacher.
+Please see details on the [Employment page](https://osoberry.school/employment/).

 ### For updates and events sign up for our email list [HERE](http://eepurl.com/iOiTlM)

 ## *Connection, Wellbeing, Authentic Learning*